 Resources

 There are lots of excellent resources for learning cybersecurity.
-This page lists the ones that I've used and recommend.
+This page lists the ones that I've used and will happily recommend.
 If you have any recommendations for things that I might find useful based on the information listed here, feel free to send a message my way.

 Cybersecurity & Tech Learning Resources That I Recommend